ShubhamNatekar/citystore/README.md

-This project is based on e-commerce shopping application.
+This is an online shoping site which provides the products from city stores